Jeanmarie Perrone, MD

 Description of Research Expertise

-Evaluating methods and policies to limit initiation of new opioid use and modify opioid misuse through interventions in the ED, regionally and nationally and creating pathways to treatment for patients with opioid use and other substance use disorders.
+Evaluating methods and policies to prevent opioid misuse and implementing pathways to treatment for patients with opioid use and other substance use disorders from the ED and within the health system.

 Description of Clinical Expertise